harrylaou/universal-reactjs-boilerplate/README.md

 # Universal ReactJS boilerplate

-This repo is a simple boilerplate to create isomorphic React apps.
-Use the master branch to start your isomorphic React app.
+This repository is a simple boilerplate to create universal React apps.
+Use the master branch to start your universal React app.